 When it comes to searching out truly natural and/or organic personal care products and beauty supplies, don’t just trust the labels and names.
-In other words, to ensure you are really getting a 100% natural personal care product, you need to read the ingredients.
-Understandably, when you find a particular skin or hair product company that you are pleased with and have verified to be committed to organic and all natural products, your “ingredient investigation” will not require you to be as in-depth as you will need to be when first scouting the pure from the impure products.
+To ensure you are really getting a 100% natural personal care product, you need to read the ingredients.
+Of course, when you find a particular skin or hair product company that you are pleased with and have verified to be committed to organic and all natural products, your “ingredient investigation” will not require you to be as in-depth as you will initially need to be when scouting the pure from the impure personal care products.

-What's good to know is that companies who manufacture organic and 100% natural skin and body care products usually specialize in just that.
+The good news is that companies manufacturing organic and 100% natural skin and body care products usually specialize in just that.
 An organic certification requires absolutely everything to be organic - from the fields to the manufacturing plant.
-Therefore, companies like Aubrey Organics - one of the most successful and reputable manufacturers of organic skin and body care products in the world - sell entire lines of organic products.
-Another good example of a successful and naturally minded company is Tom's of Maine.
+Therefore, companies like Aubrey Organics and Dr. Bronner - sell entire lines of organic products.

 Methyl, Propyl, Butyl & Ethyl Paraben - Used to extend shelf life and inhibit microbial growth.
 Studies show them to be estrogenic and absorbable through the skin.
 Known to cause rashes and allergic reactions.

 Diethanolamine (DEA) & Triethanolamine (TEA) - Amines that after making contact with Nitrates turn into cancer causing nitrosamines.
 Used as emulsifiers (water and oil binding agents) and foaming agents, DEA and TEA can cause allergic reactions, eye irritation and skin/scalp dryness.

 Diazolidinyl Urea, Imidazolidinyl Urea - Preservatives shown in studies to be the primary cause of contact dermatitis.
 Germall II and Germall 115 are trade names of these chemicals - both of which release toxic formaldehyde.